 Exception: The influenza vaccination is not usually available until October and takes two weeks to become effective.
 An annual influenza vaccination should be done as soon as the vaccine becomes available.

-Documents that will be accepted as proof of immunization include the Provincial Immunization Record, documentation signed by a healthcare provider, and/or laboratory evidence of natural disease or immunity.
+Documents that will be accepted as proof of immunization include the provincial immunization record, documentation signed by a healthcare provider, and/or laboratory evidence of natural disease or immunity.

-Students who cannot be immunized due to allergies or family planning reasons must provide a physician’s note and speak to the Associate Director, Undergraduate Programs, School of Nursing.
+Students who cannot be immunized due to allergies or family planning reasons must provide a physician’s note AND speak to the Associate Director, Undergraduate Programs, School of Nursing.

-Each section must be signed by a healthcare professional.
-For students entering their first year of the nursing program, online submissions are due by August 1st, 2022.
 For upper year students, this information will be posted on OnQ in the Undergraduate Nursing Portal.